robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 * **URL**: This is the web address of your Product Cloud.

-You have now added your Product Cloud to CIRRENT™ Cloud ID and can now provision devices binded to your Cloud ID account directly into your Product Cloud.
+You have now added your Product Cloud to CIRRENT™ Cloud ID and can now provision devices bound to your Cloud ID account directly into your Product Cloud.

 Binding and provisioning devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^